-Our patients are admitted under the care of a consultant psychiatrist or physician accredited to The Melbourne Clinic.
+Our patients are admitted under the care of a consultant psychiatrist or physician accredited to The Melbourne Clinic, during an acute phase of their illness.
 During the admission, patients are offered a range of in-patient group programs focusing on how to manage their illness, developing adaptive coping skills, establishing and working towards their recovery goals.

-The admitting doctor will work directly with them to ensure they attend an appropriate selection of therapeutic programs throughout their stay.
+The admitting doctor will work directly with them to ensure they attend an appropriate selection of these therapeutic programs throughout their stay.
 In these programs, in-patients may also work further on their recovery and discharge plans.

-The admitting doctor may recommend ongoing day program attendance or outreach services after discharge, when appropriate.
+The admitting doctor is also likely to recommend ongoing day program attendance or outreach services after discharge, when appropriate.